Skip to content

 import (

-_ "github.com/ktsoator/or/llm/openai" // openai-completions providers
+_ "github.com/ktsoator/or/llm/openai" // openai-completions and openai-responses

 _ "github.com/ktsoator/or/llm/anthropic" // anthropic-messages providers